jinhui33/webrp/README.md

 instruct the proxy program not to set the `X-Forwarded-Host` header and use `Host` to store the proxy server's address instead.

+### Force CORS

+Some web services may have strict CORS policy that forbids untrusted requests, sometimes it even causes unwanted rejections.
+We can turn `on` the `FORCE_CORS` setting on the server side to instruct the proxy to remove the `Origin` header so that CORS policy can be bypassed.

 ## Deploy the Server

 ### Deno Deploy